carlos-rian/pysqlx-engine/readme.md

 PySQLXEngine supports the option of sending **raw sql** to your database.

 The PySQLXEngine is a minimalist **Async** SQL engine.
-Currently this lib only supports *asynchronous programming*, you need to use `await` in all methods.
+Currently this lib only supports *async and sync programming*.

 Database Support: